We offer a wide variety of fact sheets on women's health topics

 Catheter care – information for going home

-If you are a patient at the Women's and are going home with a catheter, there are a few important things that you need to know.
-The Catheter care - information for going home fact sheet provides information to help you avoid getting an infection.
+If you go home from the Women’s with a catheter, this fact sheet provides information to help you avoid getting an infection.

 -